Approximate Degrees of Multisymmetric Properties with Application to Quantum Claw Detection: Introduction

 \subsection{Polynomial Method}

 There are two primary lower-bound techniques for quantum query complexity: the polynomial method \cite{BeaBuhCleMosWol01JACM} and the adversary method \cite{Amb02JCSS,HoyLeeSpa07STOC}.
-Although the polynomial method does not necessarily give optimal lower bounds~\cite{Amb06JCSS}, it often gives non-trivial lower bounds that are not known how to obtain using other lower-bound techniques.
+Although the polynomial method does not necessarily give optimal lower bounds~\cite{Amb06JCSS}, it often gives non-trivial lower bounds that were (or are) not previously known to be obtainable using other lower-bound techniques (e.g., Refs.~\cite{AarShi04JACM,BunKotTha20TOC}).
 The highlight of the method is the claim that the minimum degree of a polynomial that approximates a Boolean function $\Phi$ is at most twice the number of quantum queries required to compute $\Phi$.
-This allows us to use the results of polynomial approximation theory to obtain lower-bounds on the quantum query complexity of $\Phi$.
+This allows us to use the results of polynomial approximation theory to obtain lower bounds on the quantum query complexity of $\Phi$.
 More concretely, let $f$ be any function from $[n]$ to $[m]$.
 Then, $f$ can be identified with $nm$ Boolean variables $\{x_{ij}:i\in\left[n\right],j\in\left[m\right]\}$ such that $x_{ij}=1$ if and only if $f\left(i\right)=j$.
 Let $\Phi$ be a Boolean function that tells whether input $f$ has a certain property (e.g., the property that $f$ has at least one collision).
 Then, $\Phi$ is a function in the variables $\{x_{ij}\}$.
 The polynomial method claims that the minimum degree of a polynomial that approximates $\Phi$ within error $\epsilon$ is at most twice the number of quantum queries required to compute $\Phi$ with error probability at most $\epsilon$.
 For $m\geq n$, suppose that $\Phi^\prime$ is the restriction of $\Phi$ to the case where the range of input function is $\left[n\right]$.
 Then, it is easy to see that if $d$ is the minimum degree of a polynomial that approximates $\Phi$, then the minimum degree of a polynomial that approximates $\Phi^\prime$ is at most $d$ (since $\Phi^\prime$ is obtained by setting $x_{ij}=0$ for all $i\in [n]$ and $j\in\left[m\right]\setminus\left[n\right]$ in $\Phi$).
 Ambainis~\cite{Amb05ToC} proved that the converse is also true if $\Phi$ is a symmetric property, i.e., a Boolean function invariant under the permutations over domain $[n]$ and range $\left[m\right]$, respectively, of $f$.
-For the property $\Phi$ that input $f\colon [n]\to [3n/2]$ has at least one collision, the minimum approximate degree of $\Phi$ is known to be $\Omega\left(n^{2/3}\right)$.
+For instance, following the lower-bound proof of element distinctness by Aaronson and Shi~\cite{AarShi04JACM}, its minimum approximate degree is $\Omega\left(n^{2/3}\right)$ if the range size of input functions is $m\in \Omega(n^2)$.
 Thus, the polynomial method together with Ambainis's argument implies that the quantum query complexity of the element distinctness problem is $\Omega\left(n^{2/3}\right)$ even if the function range is $\left[n\right]$.
-This relaxes the condition (i.e., $m\geq1.5n$ ) on the range size of input functions required in \cite{AarShi04JACM} to obtain the optimal lower bound.
+This relaxes the condition (i.e., $m=\Omega(n^2)$) on the range size of input functions required in Ref.~\cite{AarShi04JACM} required to obtain the optimal lower bound.